DobriyDed/docs-en/docs/setting-up/quick-start.rst

 *first get the admin to login to csmm with steam this will create a profile*

-*then go to csmm settings -> Basic server settings -> blue button "add/remove admins" -> enter the admins steam id and click Add*
+*then go to csmm settings -> Basic server settings -> blue button "add/remove admins" -> enter the admins steamid and click Add*

 *once you have done this the admins name and steamid should show on the right hand side*